 > upgradesite.bat -s

-After the upgrade utility has completed, you must reauthorize your ArcGIS Notebook Server software for 10.8.
+After the upgrade utility has completed, you must reauthorize your ArcGIS Notebook Server software for 10.8.1 if you have upgraded from 10.7.1 or earlier.
+You do not need to reauthorize your software if you are upgrading from 10.8 to 10.8.1.

 Run SoftwareAuthorization.exe with the following syntax to authorize ArcGIS Notebook Server silently.
 You must have all user information complete in the authorization or provisioning file before running the file.
-If you have an authorization file and your machine is connected to the internet:
+If you have an authorization file and your machine is connected to the internet, run the following:

 <System disk drive>\Program Files\Common Files\ArcGIS\bin\SoftwareAuthorization.exe /S /Ver 10.7 /LIF <full path and name of authorization file>

-If you have an authorization file and your machine is connected to the internet:
+If you have an authorization file and your machine is connected to the internet, run the following:

 Authorize in a disconnected environment